A Search For New Ways To Pay For Drugs That Cost A Mint

 "At the pace at which gene therapy is coming, I think we have no choice," says advocate Skinner.
 "I don't think the public would tolerate cures sitting on the shelf that people don't have access to."

 A solution will require not only new ways of thinking, but new rules and regulations that govern how insurance companies and government programs pay for medical care.
-MIT's Trusheim says, for example, refunds for poorly performing drugs can fall afoul of current laws designed to prevent kickbacks.
+MIT's Trusheim says, for example, that refunds for poorly performing drugs can fall afoul of current laws designed to prevent kickbacks.

 Skinner says these conversations should also involve patients early on, to make sure that new treatments actually address the health concerns of the patients themselves.
-Value shouldn't be measured simply in terms of drug-company profits, he says.
+Value shouldn't be measured simply in terms of drug company profits, he says.

-"Achieving an early alignment between patients, the drug developers and the payers in how value is going to be measured," he says, "is going to be an important approach as we go forward."
+"Achieving an early alignment between patients, the drug developers and the payers in how value is going to be measured is going to be an important approach as we go forward," he says.

 You can reach Richard Harris at rharris@npr.org.